Azure-GOT/Downloading-Files/Use Cases/Virtual Network - DDoS protection.md

 ## Lab scenario

+DDoS(Distributed denial of service) attacks can be targeted at any endpoint that is publicly reachable through the internet.
+So it can make the application unavailable to users.
+We can reduced this by enabling the DDoS protection

 ## Objective

 In this we will learn about how we can enable DDoS protection for the virtual network